-Age: Although anyone can develop a brain tumor, they are diagnosed more often in either children or the older adult population.
+Age: Although anyone can develop a brain tumor, they are diagnosed more often in children or older adults.

-Gender: Men in general develop brain tumors more often than women, but certain types of brain tumors are more frequently diagnosed in women.
+Gender: Men generally develop brain tumors more often than women, but certain types of brain tumors are more frequently diagnosed in women.

-Family history: Currently, only about 5% of brain cancer is due to a hereditary or genetic factor.
+Family history: Only about 5% of brain cancer is due to a hereditary or genetic factor.

 Race and ethnicity: Data shows that in the United States, gliomas are more frequently diagnosed in the white population, while meningiomas are more common among the African American population

-Prior treatment: Radiation treatments with high levels of exposure to ionizing radiation, used to treat certain types of cancer.
-X-rays, CT, PET-CT and bone scans are types of ionizing radiation as well, and the level of radiation depends on the type of test.
+Prior treatment: Radiation treatments with high exposure to ionizing radiation are used to treat certain types of cancer.
+X-rays, CT, PET-CT, and bone scans are ionizing radiation types, and the radiation level depends on the kind of test.
 Used correctly, the benefits of these tests exceed the risks.